 When temperatures exceed 100 degrees, your chicken’s life could be in serious danger.
-Large bodied, heavy breeds like Orpingtons, Wyandottes and Australorps are especially at risk in high heat.
-If you see your bird is in distress and lethargic or unresponsive, immediately bring her into the shade or into your air conditioned home.
+Large bodied, heavy breeds like Orpingtons, Wyandottes, and Australorps are especially at risk in high heat.
+If you see your bird is in distress, lethargic, or unresponsive, immediately bring her into the shade or into your air conditioned home.
 Stand or sit her in pan of cool water, and put a cool, wet, washcloth on her combs/wattles.
 Chickens don’t sweat, they regulate much of their body temperature through heat exchange in their combs, wattles, and their legs.
-Offer you heat distressed chicken some cold water with electrolytes mixed in.
+Offer your heat distressed chicken some cold water with electrolytes mixed in.
 If she is in severe distress & disoriented, call your vet immediately.

 Just like you appreciate an ice cream cone on a hot summer’s day, your chickens would love a frozen treat too.
 Lightly frozen watermelon is always a hit, but you can freeze most berries or melons and they will love it!
-Frozen fruit treats are perfect, but heavy treats like corn & scratch should be avoided in hot weather as the extended digestion time can raise body temperature (making it a great treat for winter!)
+Frozen fruit treats are perfect, but heavy treats like corn & scratch should be avoided in hot weather as the extended digestion time can raise body temperature (making it a great treat for winter)

 During the day when the hens are out, try to cool down the coop as much as possible by opening all the doors.
 If you have really warm summers, consider adding a barn fan to your coop to keep the air moving.
-Make sure that all windows & vents are covered in hardware cloth so predators can’t get in!
+Make sure that all windows & vents are covered in hardware cloth so predators & rodents can’t get in.